nuruzzaman/VectronCoder/README.md

 ### Overview
 Design a simple web form to Create, Read, List, Update accounts information and a RESTful API with a MySQL database.
+You can download user image by clicking on the image.

 ### Requirements
  - MySQL database